Advanced Geographic Display System

 geographic display system, perhaps 'GeoTools'.

-#1 Updated by Dan Higgins almost 18 years ago
+#1 Updated by Dan Higgins over 18 years ago

 emails from M Jones: